input-output-hk/partner-chains/docs/developer-guides/native-token-reserve-management.md

    - If 10 tokens have already been released and you want to release 10 more, then the total accrued until now should be defined as 20.

-   - Ensure you have enough tokens to release in this time frame (the `V` function defines release logic).
+   - Ensure you have enough tokens to release in this time frame (the `VFunction` defines release logic).

 #### Steps